EMSwank/checks-for-understanding/module-2/backend/week_three.md

 6. What is an example of a route helper?
 When would you use them?
 '/user/:id' You use them to tell which controller to use.
-7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?
+7. What's the difference between what `_url` and `_path` return when combined with a routes prefix? url is actually the url, while path is a rails route
 8. What are strong params and why are they necessary?
 They sanitize the incoming data so as to guard against an SQL injection attack
 9. What role does `form_for` play in helping us create our forms?